sergey-brutsky/mi-home/README.md

 You need to know sid of all you smart devices.

-Here is an instruction how to get to know them  --> TBD
+Check example bellow how to get all devices and know their sids.

-## Usage examples
+## Usage example

-Getting temperature and humidity
+Gettings all devices in the network

 ```csharp
 public static void Main(string[] args)